milesj/packemon/website/docs/build.md

 distributable and consumable files for npm, using community favorite tools like [Babel][babel] and [Rollup][rollup].

-With that being said, the `build` command can be used to build all packages in a project according to their configured build targets (platform, formats, etc).
+With that being said, the `build` command can be used to build a single package, in the current working directory, according to their configured build targets (platform, formats, etc).

 ```json title="package.json"
 {